Shakespeare is here

-My co-actor Richard helps me to close the large doors of the theatre, which is ordered by the government.
-We carry my travel chest to the carriage where the coachman has his face half covered with a black mask.
+My co-actor Richard helps me closing the large doors of the theatre, as ordered by the government.
+We carry my travel chest to the carriage where the coachman has his face half-covered with a black mask.

 I shout to him, ‘To the docks please!’

-When the whip cracks, I turn once more to look back at the large wooden amphitheater that has recently been covered with plaster and a thatched roof.
+When the whip crackes, I turn once more to look back at the large wooden amphitheater that has recently been covered with plaster and a thatched roof.
 On this summer’s day we drive past the flowering rose gardens and further on, the stench from the soap factories and the tanneries are quite unbearable.
-I give my colleague a fragrant sprig of thyme to hold in front of his face and I tie my own scarf across my nose.
+I give my colleague a fragrant sprig of thyme to hold under his nose and I tie my own scarf across my nose.